Iraq says signs contract for 18 F-16 fighter jets

-Baghdad signed an initial deal for the first set of 18 jets in September last year valued at roughly $3 billion and those aircraft are scheduled to be delivered by September 2014 with the second batch due four years later.
+Baghdad signed an initial deal for the first set of 18 jets in September last year valued at roughly $3 billion and those aircraft are scheduled to be delivered by September 2014.

 Duliami said Iraq was also talking with U.S. officials about buying air defense systems and Apache helicopters.